roligheten/snips-skill-calendar/README.md

 [Link to Google sign-in](https://accounts.google.com/o/oauth2/auth?scope=https://www.googleapis.com/auth/calendar&response_type=code&redirect_uri=urn:ietf:wg:oauth:2.0:oob&client_id=173155842276-rfbrtra35u55rug7jtc85i50r9grunbg.apps.googleusercontent.com)

+This token is only stored on your device and all API calls are made from your device directly to the Google API.

 **It is important that the timezone on your Snips device is correct**, if it is not the app will malfunction.
 If you are running stock Raspbian this can be changed via the "raspi-config" command

 # Supported intents: